New Student Enrollment Recommendations

 Calculus and Linear Algebra

-Students who expect to major in mathematics, economics, or a science for which a strong math background is recommended would do well to take MATH 1110, 1120, or 1220 and continue with MATH 2210-2220 or MATH 2230-2240.
+Students who expect to major in mathematics, economics, or a science for which a strong math background is recommended would do well to take MATH 1110-1120 and continue with MATH 2210-2220.
 These courses provide a strong foundation in mathematical theory and solid preparation for advanced math courses.
-MATH 1220 and 2230-2240 are challenging (and fun!), digging into the theoretical underpinnings of calculus and linear algebra.
-They are also taught at a much higher level of sophistication than MATH 1120 and MATH 2210-2220, respectively.
-Students in these courses invest considerably more time on coursework, and are responsible for learning a significant amount of material independently.
+Students with two semesters of AP credit and a strong interest in challenging theoretical mathematics may consider MATH 2230-2240, especially if they have had some prior exposure to linear algebra and multivariable calculus.
+MATH 2230-2240 are challenging (and fun!), digging into the theoretical underpinnings of calculus and linear algebra.
+They are also taught at a much higher level of sophistication than MATH 2210-2220.
+Students in these courses invest considerably more time on coursework and are responsible for learning a significant amount of material independently.
 The decision to attempt them should be weighed against the many other demands on a student's time.
-If in doubt, pre-enroll in MATH 1120 or 2210 and speak with a math advisor during orientation before deciding whether to transfer into MATH 1220 or 2230 during add/drop.
+If in doubt, pre-enroll in MATH 2210 and speak with a math advisor during orientation before deciding whether to transfer into MATH 2230 during add/drop.

-In fields strongly related to the mathematical and physical sciences, such as astronomy, computer science, physics, and physical chemistry, some advisors recommend that their students take MATH 1910-1920-2930-2940.
-This sequence, which is required for engineering students, pays less attention to the theoretical background of topics covered and spends more time on applications, while still preparing the student for higher-level math courses.
-The courses in this sequence are also taken in the order they will be needed for undergraduate physics courses.
+In fields strongly related to the mathematical and physical sciences, such as astronomy, computer science, physics, and physical chemistry, some advisors recommend that their students take MATH 1910-1920-2930-2940, a sequence that is required for engineering students.
+The courses in this sequence pay less attention to the theoretical background of topics covered and spend more time on applications, while still preparing the student for higher-level math courses.
+The topics in this sequence are also covered in the order they will be needed for undergraduate physics courses.